• Skip to primary navigation

 Most of the time, your faux leather items are going to contain synthetic fibers instead of natural fibers, this means that using waterproofing products and chemicals is not necessary.

-Give your items luster and durability using this powerful faux leather cleaner: Click here!
+Increase your items' luster and durability using this powerful faux leather ccleaner: Click here!

 How to waterproof your faux leather items